-Our mission is to preserve the legacy of Henrietta Lacks and educate future generations on the impact of her immortal HeLa cells while promoting health equity and social justice.
+Henrietta Lacks’ Family started HELA100 to honor her 100th birthday on August 1, 2020.
+Today, HELA100 continues as the Lacks family-led initiative on a mission to educate future generations on the impact of her HeLa cells while advancing health equity and social justice.

-HELA100.ORG is the home of The Lacks Family's year-long outreach and education campaign to honor Henrietta Lacks.
+HELA100.ORG is the home of The Lacks Family's various efforts to honor Henrietta Lacks.

-CELLebrate Henrietta Lacks is grateful for the continued support that our Advisors have provided to our family.
-Their passion and commitment to elevate the contributions of our grandmother, Henrietta Lacks, has been invaluable.
+Their passion and commitment to elevate the contributions of our grandmother,

-As the children of Henrietta Lacks’ son David “Sonny” Lacks, Jeri and David Jr. co-founded "CELLebrate Henrietta Lacks" and The Lacks Family led HELA100: Henrietta Lacks Centennial CELLebration to ensure that future generations recognize their grandmother's incontestable impact through education and dialogue.
+As the children of Henrietta Lacks’ son David “Sonny” Lacks, Jeri and David Jr. (pictured above) co-founded "CELLebrate Henrietta Lacks" and The Lacks Family led #HELA100 Centinnel CELLebration to ensure that future generations recognize their grandmother's incontestable impact through education and dialogue.
 Click here to learn more about their work and story.

-To learn more about CELLebrate Henrietta Lacks, for media inquires or to request an interview Jeri Lacks -Whye or David Lacks, Jr. email email@example.com.
+To learn more about CELLebrate Henrietta Lacks, for media inquires or to request an interview Jeri or David Lacks, Jr. email email@example.com.

 The Henrietta Lacks House of Healing (HLHOH) is a 501c3 non-profit that provides transitional housing, educational and health resources to combat homelessness, recidivism and facilitate re-entry into the community after recent release.